 What is EIS, VCT or SEIS?

-The enterprise investment scheme (EIS) and venture capital trust (VCT) have traditionally been grouped together because they encourage investment in small, unquoted trading companies and have certain legislative features in common.
+The enterprise investment scheme (EIS) and venture capital trusts (VCT) have traditionally been grouped together because they encourage investment in small, unquoted trading companies and have certain legislative features in common.
 For these purposes, shares on the Alternative Investment Market (AIM) are considered unquoted.
 Most trades qualify, but some which are termed 'excluded activities' do not.
 For example, dealing in land or commodities, financial activities and property development are all excluded activities.
 A company can carry on some excluded activities, but these must not be 'substantial', which HMRC takes to mean as more than 20% of the company's activities.

 The EIS is designed to help these small companies raise finance by offering a range of tax reliefs to investors who purchase new shares in those companies.